Santiago Metropolitan Park: Pools

-The park has two open-air pools: the Tupahue pool (meaning “place of God” in Quechua) and Antilén pool (“there is sun” in Mapundungun).
-Both operate in the summer from November through March.
+The park has two open-air pools, the Tupahue pool (from a Quechua word for "place of God") and the Antilén pool ("there is sun" in Mapudungun).
+Both operate in the summer, from November through March.

-The Tupahue pool was opened in 1966 on Tupahue hill, in what was originally a quarry.
-Surrounded by vegetation, there is a stone wall by Chilean muralist María Martner and Mexican Juan O’Gorman.
-The pool is 82 meters long and 25 meters wide.
+The Tupahue pool opened on December 28, 1966, on Tupahue Hill, in what was originally a quarry.
+Surrounded by vegetation, it is flanked by a stone mural by Chilean sculptor María Martner and Mexican artist Juan O'Gorman.
+The pool measures 82 meters long and 25 meters wide and is reachable by cable car from Tupahue station.

-The Antilén pool was opened in 1976.
-It is located on the summit of Chacarillas hill with a 360-degree panoramic view of the city.
-The pool is 92 meters long and 25 meters wide.
+The Antilén pool opened on January 10, 1971, under the name "Chacarillas," after the hill on which it sits, and was reinaugurated under its current name on December 28, 1976.
+Located on the summit of Chacarillas Hill, it offers a 360-degree panoramic view of the city and measures 92 meters long by 25 meters wide.